syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Acquiring-total-number-of-pages.md

 ---
 layout: post
-title: Acquire total number of pages in WPF Pdf Viewer control | Syncfusion&reg;
+title: Acquire total number of pages in WPF Pdf Viewer | Syncfusion&reg;
 description: Learn about Acquire total number of pages support in Syncfusion&reg; WPF Pdf Viewer control, its elements and more.
 platform: wpf
 control: PDF Viewer